top of page

 The Hills are Alive in Salzburg

-After five amazing solo days exploring Switzerland, I hopped on a train and headed to Salzburg, Austria.
+After five amazing solo days exploring Switzerland back in the summer of 2014, I hopped on a train and headed to Salzburg, Austria.

 Admit it, you read that title and instantly starting singing "The hills are alive, with the sound of music," right?
 If you were like me you grew up watching the famous Julie Andrews movie, The Sound of Music at least yearly.
 You could sing all the songs, perhaps not as well as Julie Andrews and the VonTrapp family, but you knew each word and every tune was familiar.
 It's a classic and for those that don't know a large part of the movie was filmed in and around Salzburg, Austria.
 Two years before this trip, I spent a week in Vienna, Austria.
 It was a last-minute trip that I quickly planned and loved immensely, but due to major flight delays getting there, I lost an entire day in Vienna, one I had hoped to spend on a day trip to Salzburg later during my week.
 So when I found myself planning a trip to Switzerland in 2014, I knew my next stop had to be Salzburg.
 Bidding Zurich farewell I rose before the sun came up to catch my train to Salzburg.
 It was a five-and-a-half hour journey by train, but like the past several days that I had spent in Switzerland traveling around the country by train, I sat back fully intending to become immersed in my book only to be entranced by the beautiful countryside outside my train window the entire journey.